Open Season (2006 film): Box office

 Open Season opened number one with $23 million on its opening weekend.
 It grossed $88.6 million in the United States and $112.2 million in foreign countries, making $200.8 million worldwide.
 The film was released in the United Kingdom on October 13, 2006, and opened at number three, behind The Departed and The Devil Wears Prada.

 Accolades

-The film was nominated for six Annie Awards, including Best Animated Feature (lost to Cars), Best Animated Effects, Best Character Design in a Feature Production, Best Production Design in a Feature Production, and Best Storyboarding in a Feature Production.
+The film was nominated for six Annie Awards, including Best Animated Feature (losing to Cars), Best Animated Effects, Best Character Design in a Feature Production, Best Production Design in a Feature Production, and Best Storyboarding in a Feature Production.

 Home media

 Open Season was released on DVD, Blu-ray, and UMD Video on January 30, 2007.
 It includes an animated short called Boog and Elliot's Midnight Bun Run.
 The film was later released to 3D Blu-ray on November 16, 2010.

 Video game

 A video game based on the film was released on September 18, 2006, for PlayStation 2, Xbox, Xbox 360, Nintendo DS, GameCube, Game Boy Advance, PlayStation Portable, and Microsoft Windows.
 For Wii, it was released on November 19, 2006, together with the console's launch.